smoltcp-rs/smoltcp/README.md

 The UDP protocol is supported over IPv4.

-  * UDP header checksum is always generated and validated.
+  * Header checksum is always generated and validated.
   * In response to a packet arriving at a port without a listening socket, an ICMP destination unreachable message is generated.